-{\it Mixture of diffusers}~\cite{mixture-of-diffusers} and {\it MultiDiffusion}~\cite{multidiffusion} generate panoramic images using a pre-trained diffusion model by generating overlapping crops and combining the generation signal of the overalpping regions. {\it SDXL}~\cite{sdxl} and {\it Any-Size-Diffusion}~\cite{any-size-diffusion} fine-tune a pre-trained SD on a fixed set of resolutions.
-In contrast to these methods, \name{} extends a pre-trained SD to generate at various image sizes at a constant memory requirement and without additional training, all while ensuring global coherence.
+{\it Mixture of diffusers}~\cite{mixture-of-diffusers} and {\it MultiDiffusion}~\cite{multidiffusion} generate panoramic images using a pre-trained diffusion model by generating overlapping crops and combining the generation signal of the overalpping regions.
+Blending multiple generation signals spatially has been of interest in many previous work \cite{mixture-of-diffusers, blended_diffusion}. {\it SDXL}~\cite{sdxl} and {\it Any-Size-Diffusion}~\cite{any-size-diffusion} fine-tune a pre-trained SD on a fixed set of resolutions.
+A concurrent work~\cite{scalecrafter} uses dilated convolution kernels to reduce SD artifacts when generating non-square images. \name{} extends a pre-trained SD to generate images of various sizes at a constant memory requirement and without additional training, all while ensuring global coherence.

-{\it Guided diffusion models} devise strategies to enable image generation conditioned on text and other modalities~\cite{cfg, diffusionclip, universal-guidance,audio-token, power-of-sound,classifier-guidance, universal-guidance, ldm}.
-Classifier guidance~\cite{classifier-guidance} applies external supervision from a pre-trained classifier on noisy images to guide the generation process.
-Classifier-free guidance~\cite{cfg} eliminates the need for a pretrained classifier but requires training a conditional diffusion model, limiting its application to new modalities.
-Universal Guidance~\cite{universal-guidance} applies the pre-trained classifier on the noise-free images produced by the DDIM~\cite{ddim} sampling process to eliminate the need of training the classifier on noisy images.
-StableSR~\cite{stableSR} uses LoRA~\cite{lora} to condition the generation process on a low-resolution version of an image, achieving impressive results on super-resolution.
-Inspired by this work, we propose Reduce-Resolution Guidance (Sec.~\ref{sec:method}) to guide the generation of high-resolution images from a low-resolution version, substantially reducing artifacts without additional training.
+{\it Guided diffusion models} devise strategies to condition image generation based on text and other modalities~\cite{cfg, diffusionclip, universal-guidance,audio-token, power-of-sound,classifier-guidance, universal-guidance, ldm, diffusion_posterior_sampling, freedom}.
+Classifier guidance~\cite{classifier-guidance} uses a pre-trained classifier on noisy images to guide the generation process.
+Classifier-free guidance~\cite{cfg} eliminates the need for a pretrained classifier but requires training a conditional diffusion model, limiting its applications.
+Universal Guidance~\cite{universal-guidance} applies a pre-trained classifier on the noise-free images produced by DDIM~\cite{ddim}, bypassing training on noisy images.
+StableSR~\cite{stableSR} uses LoRA~\cite{lora} to condition the generation on low-resolution inputs to achieve superb image super-resolution.
+Inspired by this, we propose Reduce-Resolution Guidance (\cref{sec:method}) to constrain the generation of high-res images using a lower resolution version, substantially reduceing artifacts without extra training.